-We have exciting news to share!
 Since 2016, The Portland Clinic has been participating in Together 2 Goal, a national effort sponsored by the American Medical Group Association (AMGA) to improve care and support for people with type 2 diabetes.
-We’re pleased to report that these efforts are paying off for our patients.
-In March, we received the AMGA Together 2 Goal award for “Most Improved Small Group.”
+We’re pleased to report that these efforts have been paying off for our patients.
+In 2018, we received the AMGA Together 2 Goal award for “Most Improved Small Group.”
 This means that our patients with type 2 diabetes are doing a great job of keeping up with their checkups, medications and blood sugar control — all of which are critical to avoiding complications from diabetes.

 At The Portland Clinic, we are committed to partnering with you to help you control your diabetes, improve your health and live your life to the fullest.
 We’re here to help with important health screenings, information, care and support.
 Outside of the clinic, there are plenty of things you can do, as well, to manage your diabetes.
 Here are the top five, plus resources to help you succeed: